Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Results

 To further validate this interpretation, 20 electron-induced showers of energy $E=10^{17}$ eV and $\theta=75^\circ$ were simulated.
 These showers are expected to exhibit a smaller spread in electromagnetic energy compared to proton or iron-induced showers, with a significantly lower fraction of non-electromagnetic particles.
 The resulting electric fields at 50 MHz are also shown in Fig.\,\ref{fig:correlation} where the smaller spread and larger electromagnetic energy content is apparent.
 It can also be seen that regardless of the electromagnetic energy fraction, ZHAireS consistently gives a slightly lower electric field amplitude than CoREAS ranging from $2\%$ to $5\%$ (using ZHAireS as normalization) depending on the primary particle.
+Interestingly, the fraction of shower energy carried by the electromagnetic component is nearly identical in CoREAS and ZHAireS, indicating that the observed differences in electric field normalization do not stem from discrepancies in the electromagnetic energy predicted by the two codes.
 In the left panel of Fig.\,\ref{fig:electron75LDF1} we also show the lateral distribution of the electric field in electron-induced showers.
 In this case the differences between ZHAireS and CoREAS are $\lesssim3\%$ in the $-1.5\lesssim\alpha/\alpha_C\lesssim1.5$ range.